icgrp/bert/docs/tutorials/huffman/fileprep.md

 Using these files you should be able to replicate your results in that original tutorial.

 ## Moving On
-Once you create your own design you would follow the steps in the two tutorials to run your design using BERT.
+Once you create your own design you would follow the steps in the two tutorials provided to run your design using BERT.
+That is, you would first follow the instructions in this tutorial to create the needed files via Vivado and `bert_gen`.
+Then, you would follow the instructions in the main [Huffman tutorial](huffman.md) to create a software project for your design, replacing 'hellobert_sdk.c' or 'hellobert_vitis.c' with your own program code.